How Does Harsh Weather Affect Your Roof?

 Roofing systems are your first line of defense when protecting your home from the inclement weather.
 Learn how you can protect your home by protecting your roof.

 Weather and storms of all types can be a burden to your roofing system.
 While the risks that storms and weather pose are known to many homeowners, it is often overlooked, and the effect on their roofing structures are misunderstood.
 Here are six extreme weather conditions that can negatively impact your roofing structure, causing further damage to your home.

 High Wind Damage

 Storms are all different but usually are accompanied by one thing in common, fast-moving and robust winds.
 These winds can wreak havoc and cause significant damage to residential and commercial roofing structures.
 As the winds strengthen, shingles and tiles become looser.
 The roofing materials begin to fall off your roof, leaving your home prone to leaks and other damages.
 Strong winds don’t only damage the exterior of your roof, but also has the capability of destroying the wooden frame of your roof.
 Always, after a storm of any magnitude, it is advised to check the conditions of your roof.
 If any damage is visible, it is crucial to contact a local roofing contractor to do a thorough inspection, and if needed, a repair as soon as possible.

 Rain and Water Damage

-Structural ventilation is important and can affect the indoor temperature of your home.
+Structural ventilation is essential and can affect the indoor temperature of your home.
 Talk to a roofing contractor if you find that the tiles or shingles on your roof changed position or if you notice a rise in temperature inside your home.
 These could be furthering signs of heat damage.

 Weather and storms can and will cause damage to your home.
-Weather damage can worsen over time, but monitoring your roof yourself can help prevent any major damages.
+Weather damage can worsen over time, but monitoring your roof yourself can help prevent any significant damages.
 Having a professional and certified roofing contractor inspect your roofing system regularly will make sure your home avoids any damages.